 Update 2015: *Dinah has said her first word!
 She is working on her nystagmus with some simple eye-strengthening exercises with her foster moms.
-She lives with foster moms Nikki and Tori and 11 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Theo (adopted!), *Louise (adopted!), *Selah, *Chloe, *Brianna, *Mae, *Addie, *Teagan, and *Charlotte (Deepa – adopted!).
+She lives with foster moms Nikki and Tori and 11 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Theo (Vignesh – adopted!), *Louise (Aleeya – adopted!), *Selah, *Chloe, *Brianna (CK – adopted!), *Mae, *Addie (Divya – adopted!), *Teagan, and *Charlotte (Deepa – adopted!).

-Update: *Dinah has been diagnosed with spastic diplegia cerebral palsy.
+*Dinah has been diagnosed with spastic diplegia cerebral palsy.
 Learn more by clicking the provided link!
-She has learned to walk independently, and is now playing with toys, engaging with other children, and learning to communicate using augmented communication (choice buttons and picture cards)!
+She has learned to walk independently, and is now playing with toys, engaging with other children, and learning to communicate using augmentative communication (choice buttons and picture cards)!

 Meet today’s featured child of the day in SCH’s sponsorship fundraising program: *Dinah!

 *Dinah is 4 years old and sooo pretty.
 She is an adorable, giggly girl whose smile lights up a room!
-She has nystagmus, which means her eyes wiggle or move, and it may be affecting her vision.
-Her other special needs are undiagnosed at this time (see updates!).
+She has nystagmus, which means her eyes move involuntarily (shaking motion), and it may be affecting her vision.
+Other needs are undiagnosed at this time (see updates!).